DeejayRevok/news-service/README.md

 - News manager: In your webbrowser navigate to http://localhost:8080/v1/api/docs/ui
 - UAA: In your webbrowser navigate to http://localhost:8081/v1/api/docs/ui
 - NLP service: In your webbrowser navigate to http://localhost:8082/v1/api/docs/ui
+- Search engine: In your webbrowser navigate to http://localhost:8083/graphiql
 - Flower: In your webbrowser navigate to http://localhost:5555
 - Kibana: In your webbrowser navigate to http://localhost:5671
 - Rabbit management: In your webbrowser navigate to http://localhost:15672 (guest:guest)